Mayo Clinic's approach

 Doctors at Mayo Clinic provide care for you as a whole person.
 Doctors take the time to get to know you and work with you to provide exactly the care you need.

-Consultations with doctors, testing and treatment can usually be done in a single visit lasting several days.
+To make the most of your time at Mayo Clinic, consultations with doctors, testing and treatment can usually be done in a single visit lasting several days.

 Mayo Clinic offers geographic accessibility to Mayo Clinic's campuses in Arizona, Florida and Minnesota from most locations.
 Each of these three sites can be accessed by nearby international airports.